 - Give suggestions to assist this individual to accomplish his/her life purpose.

 - Give information on predominant “past lives” having a current impact on his/her present life, and indicate any relevant karmic patterns still to be worked out.*

 - Describe any significant astrological or numerological conditions that may be important to this individual at this time.*

-- What steps are recommended to help improve this person’s physical body, so it may better serve his/her mental and spiritual development?
+- Recommended steps to help improve this person’s physical body so it may better serve his/her mental and spiritual development.

 - Give specific suggestions to assist this individual in harmonizing body, mind and spirit—especially through spiritual practices and tools that may be helpful.

 * Past-life, astrological and numerological information was often provided, but only when the intuitive deemed it would prove beneficial to the applicant.

 The availability of life readings was announced through CAI’s membership newsletter New Eyes, the CAI magazine Intuition, a few published magazine articles and at CAI’s conferences, public talks and demonstrations.
 Many clients first heard about intuitive counseling through personal referrals.
 Those in Japan responded to announcements from our major Japanese contact.
 Some clients reapplied months or years later to update their earlier life readings and obtain answers to further questions.